szabogabor91/gimlet-website/src/blog/docker-compose-up-for-kubernetes-manifests-a-review-of-tilt.md

 The service I'm developing is running on my laptop, and uses the services running in compose.
 But, as always with new workflow additions, I have to try it and see if it sticks.
 Tilt puts a great emphasis on the live update feature.
 Technically it's a nice solution, and I'm sure it will please many developers.

-Also, tilt is a well executed skeleton of a possible feature rich tool in the future.
+Also, Tilt is a well executed skeleton of a possible feature rich tool in the future.
 The Docker Compose workflow is a good start, and I'm sure the Tilt team has many ideas how to develop it further.
 It's a nice canvas to build on.

 If you want to try Tilt, head over to the <a href="https://docs.tilt.dev/tutorial.html" target="_blank">The First 15 Minutes</a> tutorial by Tilt.